 top of page

-Ancient Metabolism and the Wood Ljunghal Pathway
+Acetogenesis and the Wood-Ljungdhal Pathway

 Carbon dioxide (CO2) is one of the primary greenhouse gases on earth and its continuous emission is leading to a rise in atmospheric temperature, causing a global climate crisis with catastrophic consequences for mankind and the biodiversity of the planet.
 The utilisation of autotrophic organisms that can fix gaseous CO2 to generate fuel ethanol from abundant waste gas resources is one way to reduce the carbon footprint.
 Acetogens are a specialised group of strictly anaerobic bacteria that thrive on the formation of acetic acid from CO2 with electrons coming from molecular hydrogen (H2) or carbon monoxide (CO).
 Basically, the gas mixture of industrial exhaust gases making them a promising production platform for the production of biofuels or industrial bulk chemicals.